When a child is injured or taken ill, your approach to first aid will be different to the way treatment is administered to adults.

 - This course meets all of the OFSTED requirements for first aid provision in schools

-This session will cover all necessary topic to ensure you are prepared for a wide range of accidents and injuries which a child may be affected by.
+The focus of this session is ensuring you are prepared for a wide range of accidents and injuries that could happen to a child in your care.

 Maximum number of learners